The Accessibility Apprentice

 Unsurprisingly, the menu wouldn’t even bother telling which font size is active now, nor will it change all text sizes across the website: the main navigation, for instance, keeps its original font size regardless.

-If you were wondering what a “Contrast version” is, it simply appends filter: grayscale(1) to the body style.
+If you were wondering what a “Contrast version” is, it simply appends filter: grayscale(1)

 Finally, toggling a screen reader setting prompts the user with a modal window.
 In Russian.